The Delaware LLC is by far the most popular entity type for most entrepreneurs building a startup.

 If you would like more information or have any questions about forming your own companies, please contact us by phone (800-345-2677), Skype (DelawareInc), email or live chat.
 One of our knowledgeable business startup specialists will be happy to assist you.

-There is 1 comment left for Can I Operate Multiple Businesses Under One LLC?
+There are 2 comments left for Can I Operate Multiple Businesses Under One LLC?

 We have a commercial real estate LLC for more than 5 years.
 Do we need a separate LLC if we are selling products online like Amazon and eBay?
 Or can we put this as an umbrella?
 But still need a separate LLC name?
 We need to know quickly.